masthead_shortlines

 Alexander Railroad Company

-arc_state The railroad line was originally chartered and built in 1887 as the Statesville & Western, a subsidiary of Atlantic, Tennessee & Ohio, which ran between Charlotte and Statesville, North Carolina.
+arc_state egyptian he railroad line was originally chartered and built in 1887 as the Statesville & Western, a subsidiary of Atlantic, Tennessee & Ohio, which ran between Charlotte and Statesville, North Carolina.
 The AT&O was purchased by the Richmond & Danville, and eventually came under the expanding Southern Railway system.
 Today the pike interchanges with the Norfolk Southern at Statesville, handles industrial switching in the area, and maintains a shop at Taylorsville.
 The road serves about 20 customers, handling approximately 2,500 carloads per year.
 Principal commodities carried are grain, pulpboard, plastics, lumber products, and scrap paper.

 arc_guide1948